-Anthropic $36B Debt Deal - highlights investor focus, market momentum, and changing financial conditions.
+Anthropic $36B Debt Deal - reflects ongoing discussions around financial markets, investor activity, and sector performance.
 Bloomberg News reports that Apollo Global Management and Blackstone are working on a $36 billion debt financing deal for Anthropic, the artificial intelligence company behind Claude.
 This potential transaction would represent one of the largest private debt packages ever arranged for an AI startup, signaling heightened institutional interest in funding AI infrastructure.

 Live News